 Chapter 9: Building Websites with distill

 Shows you how to create your own website with R Markdown and the distill package.
 We explore how distill works by considering a website about COVID-19 rates in Westchester County, New York.
-In the process, we cover how to create pages on your site, add JavaScript interactivity through R packages, and deploy your website using several options.
+In the process, we cover how to create pages on your site, add interactivity through R packages, and deploy your website using several options.

 Part 3: Automation and Collaboration